CountBricks: Cost to Rewire Mobile Home & Save | Residential

 Financing and Incentives

-CountBricks partners with lenders offering six-month, zero-interest plans on qualifying rewires.
-Mobile home owners may also receive utility rebates for replacing aluminum branch circuits—our portal auto-files the paperwork.
+CountBricks partners with lenders offering zero-interest plans on qualifying rewires.
+Utility rebates may be available for replacing aluminum circuits.

 Get a Precise Quote Now

-Use your phone or laptop microphone, describe your mobile home’s age and square footage, and CountBricks produces a full electrical takeoff in under five minutes.
-No waiting, no hidden fees, just data-backed pricing you can trust.
-Start today at CountBricks.com/services.
+Use your phone or laptop microphone to describe your mobile home’s age and square footage, and CountBricks will produce a full electrical takeoff in under five minutes.
+Start today at CountBricks.com.

 Frequently Asked Questions